Glasgow is a good focal point to find on

 up to Oban and the (CalMac) ferry to the Isle

-as I have been left on the quay for being 30
+as I have been left on the quay more than once for not being

-minutes late for the check-in.
+minutes before departurelate for the check-in.
 We were even lucky

-to get on the next one.
+we were the last car on!!!.
 Due to government subsidy the ferry

 fares have been reduced.
 In August 2018, two adults and a car